 Large factories use eucalyptus and Acacia veneers, but most use eucalyptus.
 The products are used in the interior materials of trailers in the United States and South Korea and as the base materials for floor heating.
 The prices of these projects are much higher, so it is unlikely that large factories will produce inexpensive packaging plywood for the Japanese market.

 Competition in the purchase of raw veneers has pushed plywood prices up to $300/m3 CFR and is expected to increase further.

 This price level is too high for the Japanese market.
-Importers in Japan believe that this is not a temporary price rise, but a result of product structure changes, so the future supply will be very unstable.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Importers in Japan believe that this is not a temporary price rise, but a result of product structure changes, so the future supply will be very unstable.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.